traefik/traefik/docs/content/migration/v1-to-v2.md

           services:
             # any service in the namespace
             # the service will be never called
             - name: noop
               port: 80
           middlewares:
             - name: https_redirect
-              # case the Middleware has distinct namespace
+              # if the Middleware has distinct namespace
               namespace: traefik

     ---